cxgreat2014/acrn-hypervisor/misc/config_tools/configurator/README.md

 #### Windows && macOS

-Similar as Linux.
+Similar to Linux.

-In macOS need install git and python3 by brew.
+On macOS, you may need to install git and python3 via `brew`.

-In Windows need install git and python3 by chocolatey or manual and replace command-line `python3` to `py -3`.
+In Windows environment maybe you need to install git and python3 via chocolatey or manually, and replace the command line `python3` with `py -3`.

 ### 3. How To Build